Naomi-Toloumu/Naomi-Toloumu.github.io/projects/vacay.md

 layout: project
 type: project
 image: img/vacay/vacay-square.png
-title: "Vacay"
+title: "Books 4 the Homeless"
 date: 2015
 published: true
 labels:
-  - Javascript
-  - Meteor
+  - Community Project
-  - MongoDB
+  - Book Donations
-  - GitHub
+  - Team Effort
-summary: "A responsive web application for travel planning that my team developed in ICS 415."
+summary: "A chance to give back by donating books to homeless shelters, offering comfort and entertainment to those in need."
 ---

 <img class="img-fluid" src="../img/vacay/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.
+Books 4 the Homeless is a senior project that I proposed to me team of fellow classmates with the goal of involving students from all grade levels.
+We focused on those who seek both educational resources and a source of comfort and entertainment.
+Understanding the significant role books play in our lives as avid readers, we wanted to extend this beenfit to others who might find solace and enrichment through reading.

 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.